 Another aspect of the medical records is the quality of the information.
 A solid chart note that contains a comprehensive narrative from a respected treating doctor provides the best support for a case.
 Fill in the blank reports that have been used for other patients with just your name added in, illegible scribbling or medical reports that are inconsistent with the billings can hurt your case.
 Sometimes doctors don’t understand the difference between possibility and a probability because those terms are used somewhat differently in law and medicine.
 So the language used by the doctor can impact your case.

 Juror’s Biases Can Impact Your Case Value

-We talk about jurors because either they decide the case, or the insurance company assesses what a jury would likely do when evaluating your case.
+We talk about jurors because either they decide the case, or the insurance company assesses what the citizen jurors at your jury trial would likely do when evaluating your case.

 The science tells us the severity of a collision is not a very good predictor of the severity of an injury.
 But in the real world of a court room juror’s care about collision severity.
 Their “common sense” tells them it does matter.
 If you were involved in an auto accident where you sustained a serious connective tissue or whiplash injury while your car had little more than a scratch you will have t face this issue head-on.